aspnet/MicrosoftConfigurationBuilders/README.md

 There are three additional configuration attributes for this config builder:
   * `userSecretsId` - This is the preferred method for identifying an xml secrets file.
 It works similar to .Net Core, which uses a 'UserSecretsId' project property to store this identifier.
 (The string does not have to be a Guid.
 Just unique.
 The VS "Manage User Secrets" experience produces a Guid.)
-With this attribute, the `UserSecretsConfigBuilder` will look in a well-known local location for a secrets file belonging to this identifier.
+With this attribute, the `UserSecretsConfigBuilder` will look in a well-known local location (%APPDATA%\Microsoft\UserSecrets\&lt;userSecretsId&gt;\secrets.xml in
+  Windows environments) for a secrets file belonging to this identifier.
   In MSBuild environments, the value of this attribute will be replaced with the project property $(UserSecretsId) in the output directory iff the initial value is '${UserSecretsId}'.
 One of this attribute or the 'userSecretsFile' attribute is required.
   * `userSecretsFile` - An optional attribute specifying the file containing the secrets.
 The '~' character can be used at the start to reference the app root.
   One of this attribute or the 'userSecretsId' attribute is required.
 If both are specified, 'userSecretsFile' takes precedence.
   * `optional` - A simple boolean to avoid throwing exceptions if the secrets file cannot be found.
 The default is `true`.